banichow/OctoPrint-Atxpihat/README.md

 # OctoPrint-Atxpihat
+The boards are now available for [purchase at Tindie](https://www.tindie.com/products/3dprintertech/atxpihat-atx-psu-interface-for-3d-printers/).

 Initial software release to support the [ATXPiHat](https://wp.me/p98gmw-7g) 1.0.
 A lot of the features below come disabled and are easily enabled on the settings tab.
 Here is the hardware/software features;